pebblekites/pebblekites.github.com/_posts/2013-01-20-handmade-marvel-aaranmula-kannadi.md

 ---
 layout: post
-title: "A Handmade Marvel : The Aranmula Kannadi"
+title: "A Handmade Marvel: The Aranmula Kannadi"
 category: History
 summary:  In the lush green state of Kerala, by the waters of the river Pamba, there is a small village called Aranmula.
 Here was born a handcrafted marvel known as the Aranmula Kannadi.
 “Kannadi”, in the local language Malayalam means “mirror”.
 What is so special about the Aranmula mirror?
 mainimage: 20130120-aranmula-mirror-full-home.jpg